2020 Delhi riots: 25 February

 The Auliya Mosque in Shiv Vihar was firebombed with gas cylinders.
 (Note: The following reference to a published source is offered solely for context.
 This photo was not published by that source.)

 On 25 February, stone pelting was reported from Maujpur, Brahampuri and other neighbouring areas.
 Rapid Action Force were deployed in the worst affected areas.
 It was a full-blown riot with intense religious sloganeering and violence from both sides.

 In Ashok Nagar, a mosque was vandalized and a Hanuman flag was placed on one of the minarets of the mosque.
-It was also reported that prayer mats of the mosque were burnt and torn pages from the Quran were strewn outside the mosque.
+It was also reported that the prayer mats of the mosque were burnt and pages torn from the Quran were strewn outside the mosque.
 A mob shouting the slogans ISO and ISO marched around the mosque before setting it on fire and looting adjacent shops and houses.
 According to local residents, the attackers did not belong to the area.
 After the first wave of violence by rioters, the police evacuated Muslim residents and took them to the police station.
 While the residents were away, a second mosque in Ashok Nagar and a third in Brijpuri were also torched along with a three-storey house and eight shops in the vicinity; the rioters could not be identified.
 Another mosque was vandalised in Gokulpuri.

 At 3 p.m. in Durgapuri, Hindu and Muslim mobs clashed, pelting stones and shooting at each other.
-The rioters sported tilaka on their foreheads, and shouted religious slogans whilst shops and vehicles belonging to Muslims were exclusively torched.
+The rioters sported tilaka on their foreheads, and shouted religious slogans whilst shops and vehicles belonging exclusively to Muslims were torched.
 Police were not present initially in the area and arrived almost an hour later.

 At Gamri extension, a Hindu mob attacked a lane, and an 85-year-old woman was burnt to death when her house was set on fire.
 In Karawal Nagar, acid was thrown by protesters on the paramilitary personnel, who were deployed in the area to maintain law and order.
-A Muslim man was shot and burnt to death by a mob in Shiv Vihar, with cries of "Jai Shri Ram" being heard.
+A Muslim man was shot and burnt to death by a mob in Shiv Vihar, with cries of Jai Shri Ram being heard.
 People wielding sticks and iron rods were reported to be roaming streets in the areas of Bhajanpura, Chand Bagh and Karawal Nagar localities.

 By 9:30 p.m., it was reported that 13 people died due to violence.
 Among the injured, more than 70 people suffered gunshot injuries.
 At 10 p.m., shoot at sight orders were given to police in the riot-affected area.

-The dead body of a trainee driver in the Intelligence Bureau at Chanakyapuri, was found in a drain in Jaffrabad, a day after he went missing.
-The circumstances leading to his death are under investigation, with a lot of confusion regarding them.
+The dead body of a staffer from the Intelligence Bureau (IB) at Chanakyapuri, was found in a drain in Jaffrabad, a day after he went missing.
+He had been employed at the IB as a trainee driver.
+The circumstances leading to his death were then under investigation, with a lot of confusion regarding them.
 According to a post-mortem report, he was repeatedly stabbed, leading to his death.
-Tahir Hussain, who was an AAP councillor, was arrested for allegedly murdering Sharma.

-7,500 emergency calls were made to the police control room throughout the day, the highest in the week.
+7,500 emergency calls were made to the police control room throughout the day, the highest of the week.